 Excel Array formulas for everyone

-Array formulas are an important part of Excel and they are about to become a lot more important.
-You won’t be able to ignore arrays much longer because they will be an unavoidable part of Excel for everyone.
+Array formulas are an important part of Excel and they are a lot more important now that dynamic array formulas are around.
+Don’t ignore arrays because they’re an unavoidable part of Excel for everyone.

 This is the start of a series to help you understand arrays in Excel.
 At the very least, you’ll know what happening when upcoming Excel changes appear in your worksheets.